Inventsable/leylo/README.md

 ### `.getDocRefByField(collection, field, value)`

-> Same as using `leylo.getDocByField("users", "name", "Tom Scharstein", false).ref.path`
+> Same as using `await leylo.getDocByField("users", "name", "Tom Scharstein", false).ref.path`

 Returns `String` with specified `field` = `value` document's path in Firestore or `False` if not found